actolonen/Analysis_Lab/Enzyme_Kinetics/initialReactionRate_methods.md

 # Introduction

 This notebook describes how to calculate the initial reaction rate (vmax) of an enzyme.
-Initially, the accumulation of product is linear.
+Initially, the consumption of substrate is linear.
 However, as the substrate becomes limiting, the reaction rate decreases.
-This script provides a method to identify the initial points corresponding to the linear portion of the curve.
-These points are used to calculate vmax of the enzyme.
+This script provides two methods to identify the initial points corresponding to the linear portion of the curve.
+These points are used to calculate a linear model for which the slope describes the vmax of the enzyme.

+In method 1, the slopes are calculated for varying number of points starting from t=0 and the slopes are clustered.
+All points clustering with the initial slope are included in the linear regression.
+In method 2, the slopes of all set of n points are calculated.
+The set with the greatest slope is used for a linear regression.
+If desired, the clustering approach used in method 1 could be applied to method 2 to group points.

 # Setup